 Jerry has been involved with horses and mules since 1967; riding, training, guiding and packing in California, Oregon, Washington, Idaho and Canada.
 He’s here to help you.

 -Walker Hitch Hands- On in Demo Area 4.

 Jerry will teach you how to tie the Walker Hitch on the pack barrels.

 Dr. Don Howard is a 1968 graduate of Washington State University Veterinary School.
 His specialty has and continues to be Equine Medicine and Lameness issues.
 In 1997 he was certified in Animal Acupuncture (IVAS), and in 1999 certified in Animal Chiropractic (AVCA).
 Since that time he spends most of his professional time working with these modalities as well as giving seminars throughout the U.S.A. to professionals and riding groups.

-Wilderness packers Phil and Casey of Sawbuck Packers and 3H Ranch are active members of the Back Country Horsemen of Oregon in the Willamette Valley area.
-Phil is the current National Director for Oregon and is the Back Country Horsemen of America Education Chair and a Member of the Executive and Business committees.
-Casey is a BCHA National Director and a Master Leave No Trace instructor.
+Wilderness packers Casey and Phil of Sawbuck Packers and 3H Ranch are active members of the Emerald Empire Chapter of the Back Country Horsemen of Oregon in the Willamette Valley area.
+They are both National Directors for the Back Country Horsemen of America representing Oregon.
+Casey is a Master Leave No Trace instructor and shares his backcountry knowledge with horsemen.
+Phil is also the Education Chair and a Member of the Executive and Business committees at the National level.

 Wade and Simone, owners of Outfitter’s Pack Station since 2010, reside in Weiser, Idaho.
 Wade is an avid hunter and has been packing since he was a boy into the Gospel Hump Wilderness, Frank Church Wilderness, Bob Marshall Wilderness and in Eastern Washington.
 He builds his equipment for the business and will share his knowledge with you about tack.